theoludwig/eslint-config-conventions/README.md

   eslint-config-conventions@latest
 ```

-Yes, this is a large number of packages.
-This is due to [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458).
+This is a large number of packages due to [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458).

 This list of dependencies are: